JannisElef/Processing/README.md

 		<summary><a href="https://github.com/JannisElef/Processing/blob/main/sketches/kNN_Visualizer/?raw=true"><strong> kNN Visualizer</strong></a></summary>
 		<ul>
 		<br>
-		<p>My short implementation for the k-Next-Neighbour Algorithm, where the cursor is the new data point and the nearest k-neighbours are connected to it through lines (e.g. k = 5):</p>
+		<p>My short implementation for the k-Nearest-Neighbour Algorithm, where the cursor is the new data point and the nearest k-neighbours are connected to it through lines (e.g. k = 5):</p>
 		<img src="https://github.com/JannisElef/Processing/blob/main/sketches/kNN_Visualizer/sample_image.png">
      		</ul>
 	</details>